-This course is supported, in part, by educational grants from GC America and ….
+This course is supported, in part, by an educational grant from GC America.

 Thursday, October 3, 2019

 In today’s society, tooth wear is more prevalent than ever and it is therefore incumbent of the entire dental team to be well versed in recognizing the clinical signs of wear while understanding the importance of prevention when possible and the restorative options when necessary.
 This half-day lecture will illustrate the different types of tooth wear with clinical examples, and demonstrate a systematic approach to diagnosis and treatment.

 - Recognize the clinical signs of intrinsic and extrinsic erosion.

 - Office protocols to help patients prevent and/or treat acid erosion.

 - Recognize the clinical signs of horizontal and vertical wear patterns.

 - Designing an occlusal scheme that fits and recognizes grinding patterns of the patient.

 - Bite opening vs. crown lengthening vs. orthodontic intrusion to gain space for restorations.

 - The importance of an interdisciplinary team in treating wear cases.